 Wildflower meadows and riparian woodland habitats have been identified as key habitats in the Garnock Connections area and are priorities for habitat improvement work.

-Eadha manages a small specialist tree nursery growing rare native species with a focus on aspen and willow.
+Eadha Enterprises manage a specialist tree nursery growing rare native species with a focus on aspen and willow.
 Through the Growing For Garnock Project, they are expanding their range of target species to include a range of wildlflowers, shrubs and plants.
-This project offers an opportunity to engage people with a range of different backgrounds, some with issues and special needs, in the discovery of and learning about nature, and to be involved in practical conservation work.
+Furthermore, they will be engaging with people from local communities to conduct seed gathering, sowing and planting work.

-We are working with a wide range of groups and organisations in the “social sector", local primary schools and youth groups to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
+We are working with a wide range of groups and organisations, including local primary schools and youth groups, to instill an interest and awareness of nature in participants who may have limited connection at present, providing new skills and learning.
 The project aims to connect participants to their local environment and promote a sense of pride and stewardship.
 For young people, the project encapsulates the four capacities for learning – Effective Contributors, Responsible Citizens, Successful Learners and Confident Individuals.
 It also promotes Health & Well Being and Outdoor Learning.

 Eadha supervise and lead visits to key habitat sites within the project area where participants can learn about the native plants found there, including their identification and traditional uses.
 Seeds and cuttings are collected in follow up visits for propagation at Eadha’s nursery or at schools.
-Site visits are attended by expert botanical guides.
+Site visits are attended run by expert botanical guides.